I want to highlight 10 mistakes commonly made when selling a house.

 Listing your house with the wrong agent is a huge mistake!
 You must avoid this at all costs!

+If you list with a lousy agent, your house could sit on the market for months.
 This will lead to you having to reduce the price, and a stigma will grow around your property.
 Your anxiety and stress levels will go through the roof!

 But how do you avoid listing with the wrong agent?